How do my experiment designs affect analysis?

 Note: you must have a sample from every subject for every condition to use a within-subject design.

 For example, you would choose this type of design for a time series experiment where every subject has been sampled at each time point.

-To set up this design, you tell the software not only which condition (factor level) each sample belongs to but also which subject it came from.
-The software will then perform a repeated measures ANOVA.
+To set up this design, you tell the software not only the experimental condition to which each sample belongs, but also the subject from which it came.
+The software will then perform a repeated measures Anova.

-A standard ANOVA is not appropriate because the data violates the ANOVA assumption of independence.
-With a repeated measures ANOVA individual differences can be eliminated or reduced as a source of between condition differences (which helps to create a more powerful test).
+A standard Anova is not appropriate because the data violates the Anova assumption of independence.
+With a repeated measures Anova, individual differences can be eliminated or reduced as a source of between-condition differences.
+This helps to create a more powerful test.